luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 #. readline-devel (for Lua)
 #. popt-devel

-To a basic Ubuntu 10.04 installation, you should add the following packages and their dependencies:
+To a basic Ubuntu 10.04 (or any recent Debian derivative) installation, you should add the following packages and their dependencies:

 #. mercurial
 #. g++